0xd3ba/among-llms/README.md

 Outlast everyone, turn chaos to your advantage, and make it to the final two.

 Can you survive the hunt and *outsmart* the AI?

+### Features

+- **Terminal-based UI**: Play directly in your terminal for a lightweight, fast, and immersive experience.
+Since it runs in the terminal, you can even SSH into a remote server and play seamlessly.
+No GUI required.

+- **Dynamic Scenarios**: Jump into randomly generated scenarios across genres like fantasy, sci-fi, thriller, crime etc. or write your *own* custom scenario.

+- **Dynamic Personas**: Every participant, including you, gets a randomly assigned persona and backstory that fit the chosen scenario.
+Want more control?
+Customize them all yourself for tailored chaos.

+- **Customizable Agent Count**: Running on a beefy machine?
+Crank up the number of agents for absolute chaos.
+Stuck on a potato?
+Scale it down and still enjoy the (reduced) chaos.

+- **Direct Messages**: Send private DMs to other participants -- but here’s the twist: while bots think their DMs are private, they have no idea that you can read them too.

+- **Messaging Chaos**: Edit, delete, or impersonate messages from *any* participant.
+Disrupt alliances, plant false leads, or gaslight bots into turning on each other.
+No one but you (and the impersonated bot) knows the truth.

+- **Voting Mechanism**: Start or join votes to eliminate the suspected human.
+One slip-up and you’ll be gone instantly.
+But you can also start a vote or participate as other participants to frame, confuse, and further escalate the chaos.

+- **Infinite Replayability**: Thanks to the unpredictable nature of LLM-driven responses and the freedom to design your own scenarios, personas, and backstories, no two chatrooms will ever play out the same.
+Every round is a fresh mystery, every game a new story waiting to unfold.

+- **Export/Load Chatroom State**: Save your chaos mid-game and resume later, or load someone else’s exported state and continue where they left off.
+Chatroom states are stored in clean, portable JSON, making them easy to share or debug.
+Want to start fresh but keep the same setup?
+Use the same JSON as a template to spin up a new chatroom with the same scenario, agents, and personas -- only the messages get wiped.
+Everything else stays the same.

+- **Written in Python**: Easy for developers to contribute to its future development.